ngless-toolkit/ngless/docs/sources/stdlib.md

 with `.1`/`.2` appended. `_1`/`_2` as is used by the European Nucleotide Archive (ENA) is also accepted.

+If paired-end reads have been pre-filtered, an unpaired/single file is often available.
+`load_mocat_sample` recognizes the suffix `single`.
+In the following example, all three files are read as one group:

+    sample
+    ├── sample.pair.1.fq.gz
+    ├── sample.pair.2.fq.gz
+    └── sample.single.fq.gz

 `coord_file_to_gtf :: string -> string` this function takes a MOCAT-style `.coord`, converts it internally to a GTF file and returns it.